hayathi20/wazuh-siem-aws-integration/README.md

-# wazuh-siem-aws-integration
-A proof-of-concept project demonstrating the deployment and configuration of Wazuh SIEM to monitor multiple AWS tenants, with custom dashboards, alerting, and RBAC integration for secure multi-tenant log management in the cloud.
-1. Repository Overview

-Title: Monitoring Multiple AWS Tenants with Wazuh: A Proof-of-Concept

-Description: Briefly explain the project’s purpose, which in this case, is to provision, configure, and manage a cloud-based SIEM system (Wazuh) that monitors multi-tenant AWS environments.

-2. Project Setup Instructions

-Prerequisites: List the tools, frameworks, and services required to run the project.
-For example:

-AWS (EC2, S3, IAM, CloudWatch)

-Linode Cloud Infrastructure

-Wazuh SIEM

-OpenSearch (for RBAC)

-SMTP server and Relay Server setup

-Installation Guide: Step-by-step instructions on setting up the environment, configuring the necessary components (Wazuh, AWS), and provisioning the cloud infrastructure on Linode.

-3. Configuration Details

-Cloud Infrastructure: Describe how you provisioned and configured Linode cloud infrastructure.

-Tenant Simulation: Detail how you simulated multi-tenant workloads using distinct AWS accounts.

-Wazuh Setup: Explain the setup of Wazuh, including RBAC configuration using DLS (for tenant separation).

-4. Key Features

-Multi-Tenant Monitoring: Outline how the setup provides multi-tenant monitoring and the key components used to achieve that (AWS services, Wazuh features).

-Alerting and Notifications: Show how the alert system works by integrating SIEM features with a secure SMTP server.

-RBAC and Custom Dashboards: Describe the RBAC setup and how you built custom dashboards for tenant environments.

-5. Challenges and Solutions

-Integration Challenges: Provide details on the issues faced while fetching logs from AWS CloudWatch to Wazuh, and how they were resolved (e.g., adjusting IAM policies).

-Tenant Separation Issue: Explain the RBAC issues you faced and how you solved them using OpenSearch DLS features.

-System Compromise: Mention the challenge with the Wazuh server and how you managed the recovery by cloning and redeploying the system.

-6. Key Learnings

-Deploying, configuring, and managing a cloud environment.

-Simulating real workloads and handling live systems.

-Integrating systems with connectors and agents.

-Performing system upgrades and maintenance tasks.

-Troubleshooting and fixing system bugs.
+Wazuh Multi-Tenant Monitoring on AWS - Proof-of-Concept Project Overview

+This is a proof-of-concept project that demonstrates the deployment and configuration of Wazuh SIEM to monitor multiple AWS tenants.
+The project includes the setup of AWS infrastructure, the integration of Wazuh for log monitoring, and the implementation of Role-Based Access Control (RBAC) with custom dashboards.
+It aims to provide a cost-effective, cloud-ready SIEM solution for monitoring multi-tenant AWS environments.

+Key Features

+Multi-Tenant Monitoring: Set up Wazuh SIEM to monitor multiple AWS accounts using custom tenant configurations.

+RBAC Integration: Configured RBAC using OpenSearch DLS to ensure proper tenant isolation and access control.

+Alerting & Notification System: Integrated alert notifications using built-in SIEM features and SMTP/Relay Server setup for secure communication.

+Cloud Infrastructure Setup: Provisioned Linode cloud infrastructure to deploy Wazuh components in a single-node architecture.

+Project Setup Instructions
+Prerequisites

+To run this project, you'll need the following:

+AWS Account: EC2, S3, IAM, CloudWatch services.

+Linode Cloud Infrastructure: For deploying Wazuh components.

+Wazuh SIEM: For log management and monitoring.

+OpenSearch: For Role-Based Access Control (RBAC) configuration.

+SMTP/Relay Server: For alert notifications.

+Installation Guide

+Provision AWS Resources:

+Set up AWS EC2 instances and configure IAM policies.

+Set up CloudWatch for log collection.

+Provision Linode Infrastructure:

+Create Linode instances to host Wazuh components.

+Ensure secure SSH access and configure your firewall.

+Deploy Wazuh SIEM:

+Install Wazuh manager and agent on your EC2 instances.

+Set up and configure the Wazuh server on Linode for log aggregation and monitoring.

+Configure RBAC:

+Set up OpenSearch for RBAC and create custom dashboards.

+Integrate Wazuh with OpenSearch for tenant isolation and security.

+Configure Alerts:

+Set up an SMTP server to send email alerts.

+Configure Wazuh to notify based on predefined rules.
+Configuration Details
+Cloud Infrastructure

+AWS: Utilized EC2, S3, and IAM for secure cloud operations.

+Linode: Provisioned Linode to deploy Wazuh SIEM components and manage the logs from AWS tenants.

+Wazuh Setup

+Single-Node Architecture: Deployed Wazuh components (manager, agents) in a single-node architecture on Linode.

+Multi-Tenant Simulation: Used two distinct AWS accounts to simulate multi-tenant workloads.

+Role-Based Access Control (RBAC)

+OpenSearch DLS: Used OpenSearch’s DLS feature for tenant isolation.

+Custom Dashboards: Configured custom dashboards per tenant for clear segregation of monitoring data.
+Challenges & Solutions
+1. Log Fetching Error

+Problem: Encountered unsuccessful log fetching from AWS CloudWatch to Wazuh.

+Solution: Adjusted IAM policies using the least privilege model and granted full access for the POC deployment.

+2. RBAC Issues

+Problem: RBAC rules caused failure in tenant dashboard segregation.

+Solution: Implemented Wazuh RBAC using OpenSearch DLS to resolve the issues and allow full cluster permissions.

+3. System Compromise

+Problem: Wazuh server was uninstalled due to misconfiguration.

+Solution: Cloned the existing server configuration on Linode, migrated data, and deployed the latest version of Wazuh.
+Key Learnings

+Cloud Deployment: Gained hands-on experience in deploying and configuring cloud environments.

+Real-Time Troubleshooting: Worked on handling live systems and troubleshooting issues in real-time.

+System Integration: Integrated multiple systems (AWS, Linode, Wazuh, OpenSearch) to provide comprehensive monitoring.

+RBAC Management: Learned how to configure and manage Role-Based Access Control in a multi-tenant environment.

+System Maintenance: Performed system upgrades, maintenance tasks, and bug fixing to ensure seamless operations.